opentechschool-zurich/opentechschool-zurich.github.io/_pages/index.md

 ## Our Past Activity

-If you're participating in our activities, You can contribute to our blog posts in [this collaborative document](https://hackmd.io/IgGBcIrTR_yJ33tp016FSw).
+If you're participating in our activities, you can contribute to our blog posts in [this collaborative document](https://hackmd.io/IgGBcIrTR_yJ33tp016FSw).

 <div class="posts">
   {% for post in site.posts %}